soft-lang/soft/README.md

 SELECT New_Node_Type(_Language := 'TestLanguage', _NodeType := 'WHITE_SPACE', _LiteralPattern := '(\s+)');
 ```

-White space is not ignored by default in this compiler,
-as there might be languages where white space matters,
+White space is not ignored by default, as there might be languages where white space matters,
 such as Python.

 Here we make use of the `LiteralPattern` feature for the first time,